AreParameswarudu/AWS-DEV-SCRIPTS/Kubernetes.md

 ```
 under labels --> add `node-name: n1-node`  --> save and exit.  or we can use a direct command `kubectl label nodes i-043783332483bf9f8 node-name=n1-node`

-Do the same for other node as well but with name as `n2-node`

 now list the pods and look whether they are running or not. if yes then look on which node they belongs to.
 ```
 kubectl get pods -o wide